Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 On the practical front, user testing drag and drop is quite difficult on a high fidelity design software, especially if you’ve got some complexity in your drag targets or there are multiple states and scenarios you’d like to test.

 Here’s where the design and dev crew can shine together as a team.
 Since so many frameworks are typically used with drag and drop, we suggest that you create a live code prototype that’s realistic enough to give you some nice usability insights.
-If you’re able to use something that’s relatively fast to build, you’ll be able to nuance and iterate on the behavior together in a super productive way.
+If you’re able to use something that’s relatively fast to build, you’ll be able to nuance and iterate on the behaviour together in a super productive way.

 If you want to dig into more topics on collaboration, check out some of our stuff on team collaboration.